Disney Cruise Online Check-in

 At the Port

 The boarding group number on your port arrival form determines the order in which you will get on the ship.
-They generally don’t start calling the boarding groups to board until around 11:30am but will go through the groups pretty quickly after that.
+They generally don’t start calling the boarding groups to board until around 12pm but will go through the groups pretty quickly after that.
 You can board anytime after your group is called too.
-It all works pretty much like boarding a flight at the airport.
+It all works pretty much like boarding groups for a flight at the airport.
 Just make sure to get there before the last call!

 Bon voyage!